Drafts

 - You may also create a Custom filter tab.

-- Click the '+ button', select the statuses and filters you need, and the list of drafts will update based on your selections.
+- Click the '+ button' to select the statuses and filters you need, and the list of drafts will update based on your selections.
 Once done, click 'Save View'.

 - Set up Enabled Columns by clicking the settings icon below the Sort by button, then select the columns you want to display.